 Studio Website: (www.LearnPiano.nz)The website you are on now is my studio website and can be accessed by the student and/or the parent/caregiver.
 I can give a username and password to the students exclusive part of the site.
 There you can access resources and notes from lessons, see attendance and other useful information.
 A parent/caregiver can also have a logon separate from the student.

-The website is new for me from 2016 and I will be using it to arrange my lessons and help produce invoices and show payments.
+The I will be using the website it to arrange my lessons and help produce invoices and show payments.
 The site can also produce automatic emails reminding students of lessons and any upcoming events.
 I will be able to store links to resources that I feel are useful to all or to a particular student if they wish.

 The website is run by a company called Music Teachers Helper (musicteachershelper.com) and is quite comprehensive.